Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Related works

-Although our approach fits into the information revision context in general, it does not address the same problem as defined above in belief revision theory.
+Although our approach fits into the information revision context, it does not address the same problem as defined above in belief revision theory.
 Indeed, all the revision methods mentioned above are intended to revise the knowledge by changing the representation model in response to changes in the domain.
 However, in our work, we are not talking about knowledge revision.
 The knowledge is supposed to be stable.
-It is represented by a BN that describes some characteristics of a given subject, i.e., we assume that, during an agreed period, the network structure for the graphical model as well as the CPTs are an accurate representation of the knowledge about the domain and therefore it does not change.
-The main object of our work is, therefore, to update a database that contains information as observations on BN variables upon the acquisition of new observations that contradict them, without changing the BN.
+It is represented by a CBN that describes some characteristics of a given subject, i.e., we assume that, during an agreed period, the network structure for the graphical model and the CPTs are an accurate representation of the knowledge about the domain and therefore it does not change.
+The primary object of our work is, therefore, to update a database that contains information as observations on CBN variables upon the acquisition of new observations that contradict them, without changing the CBN.

-The second category includes methods of database management.
-The existing approaches can be broadly categorised into three types: newly acquired information update based on checking the acquisition sources reliability, information update based on its aging over time, and information update based on tracing the output errors back to the input data.
+The second category includes methods of managing the information base obsolescence.
+The existing approaches can be broadly categorized into two types: information update based on its aging over time, and information update based on tracing the output errors back to the input data.

-The first approach stems from checking the new information's relevance when it arrives.
-Examples include the bandit algorithms (\cite{kss:fast}) on which some recommendation systems (\cite{ifo:recommendation, lacerda:multi}) are based, the automatic target recognition systems (\cite{bhanu:automatic}) or again the fault diagnosis expert system (\cite{wlg:combined}).
-In those approaches, the processed information is accompanied by meta-information, which can be used to check the relevance of the observations when they arrive.
-Some approaches take into account only the most recent information.
-However, in our approach, it is essential to keep older information by recording its acquisition date to assess its relevance.
+The first approach stems from studying the information age and its evolution.
+Information aging has acquired a specific interest in the domain of web information.
+The spread of events and information in social networks and news pages is a particular focus in this domain.
+For example, \emph{aging theory} is applied to represent variations in the number of publications related to a topic or event \cite{chenlife,paikparameterized}.
+In these work, decay functions are used to model temporal decreases.
+Decay functions are also used in the domain of sensor data to manage the aggregation of data with different ages \cite{cormodetime}.
+Indeed, the older the data, the less weight it has in the aggregated data summary.